erysimum/soccerize/README.md

 - `Soccerize-CI` points to the root-level `Jenkinsfile`
 - `Soccerize-CD` points to `GitOps/Jenkinsfile`
-- Both pipelines are configured to discard old builds and can be triggered remotely

-Now just write the corresponding pipeline code in each `Jenkinsfile`, and you're good to go!
+Now we need to  write the corresponding pipeline code in each `Jenkinsfile`